 This verse begins with podopo, meaning then.

-The expression to make in our image is rendered here in Friulian as fâ sul nestri stamp, where stamp is a masculine noun meaning stamp, form (that is, it is question here of the divine stamp).
+The English to make in our image finds its equivalent in Friulian as fâ sul nestri stamp, where stamp is a masculine noun meaning stamp, form (that is, it is question here of the divine stamp).
 Fasìn is the second-person plural, imperative form of the verb fâ; it means let us make.
 As for nestri, it means our:

 il nestri libri